 6.7 Where an individual who was a director or was in a position to exert significant influence over an audited entity is recruited by the NAO, they must not seek to influence the conduct or outcome of the audit of that entity for a period of at least two years.
-The director of human resources will notify the directors of financial audit practice and quality or value-for-money practice and quality if this situation arises.
+The director of human resources will notify the The Chief People Officer will notify the NAO's Ethics Director if this situation arises.